 Everyone needs an easy waffle recipe in their arsenal!
-This simple recipe, only calls for 7 ingredients and creates fluffy on the inside and crispy on the outside waffles!
-With this one easy waffle recipe you can create virtually any flavor of waffle you could ever want!
-This is the only waffle recipe you will ever need!
+This simple recipe only calls for 7 ingredients and is fluffy on the inside and crispy on the outside.
+With this one easy waffle recipe you can create virtually any flavor of waffle.
+This is the only waffle recipe you will ever need.

 Waffles topped with butter and syrup on a plate

-Making waffles from scratch is actually quite an easy process!
+Making waffles from scratch is an easy process.
 Just like my easy pancake recipe, the process of creating a waffle batter uses “The Muffin Mixing Method.”
-If you’re interested in learning more in depth information about this mixing method, you can read my post about it here.

-In short, to make waffle batter the dry ingredients are whisked together and then the wet ingredients are added to the dry ingredients.
+To make waffle batter, the dry ingredients are whisked together and then the wet ingredients are added to the dry ingredients.
 The ingredients can all be mixed together in one bowl and then your waffle batter is ready to go into your waffle maker.

 Personally, I always find that knowing the purpose of each ingredient in a recipe is helpful with the success of creating a dish!
-I will go over the function of each ingredient briefly and discuss substitution options in case you may need to change an ingredient.
+Let’s go over the function of each ingredient and discuss substitution options.

-Flour: This is the structure of your waffles.
-I typically use all-purpose flour for my waffles, but you could definitely substitute for whole wheat flour if you prefer.
+Flour: Flour is the structure of your waffles.
+I typically use all-purpose flour but you could substitute whole wheat flour if you prefer.
 Cake flour or pastry flour would also work well in these waffles if that is all you have on hand.
 Both cake flour or pastry flour will create a much more delicate and tender waffle.
+I do not recommend using bread flour.

-Sugar: In a waffle recipe, the sugar is actually completely optional.
+Sugar: In a waffle recipe, the sugar is completely optional.
 The main purpose of the sugar in this particular recipe is to add sweetness.
-I tend to lean towards using only a little bit of sugar.
+I like to use only a small amount of sugar.
 The amount called for in this recipe will give you slightly sweet waffles.
-I think this is the perfect amount, especially if you are topping them with syrup or other sweet toppings.
-You can definitely increase or decrease the amount of sugar to match your own preferences.
+I think this is the perfect amount especially if you are topping them with maple syrup or other sweet toppings.
+You can increase or decrease the amount of sugar to match your own preferences.

-Note: Increasing the amount of sugar will create a slightly crispier waffles while decreasing will give you softer waffles.
+Note: Increasing the amount of sugar will will a crispier waffle while decreasing the sugar will give you softer waffles.

 Baking Powder: Baking powder is the leavening agent in this recipe.
-That means, it helps the waffles to rise and become more fluffy and tender.
-If you are really in a pinch and do not have or are unable to use baking powder, you can make this waffle recipe without baking powder.
-However, your waffles will be a bit less fluffy and tender than if you did use the baking powder.
+That means that it helps the waffles to rise and become fluffy and tender.
+If you are in a pinch and do not have any baking powder, you can still make this waffle recipe without baking powder.
+However, your waffles will be less fluffy and tender than if you used baking powder.

-Milk: The purpose of milk in this recipe is to add moisture and to hydrate your dry ingredients.
-The milk in this recipe can really be any kind.
-I usually have regular 2% milk on hand, so that is what I typically use.
-If you happen to have buttermilk, it adds a certain tanginess that is quite lovely in this recipe!
-You could use skim milk or whole milk or non-dairy milk if you need a waffle recipe without regular milk.
-Any of these options will work well!
+Milk: The purpose of milk in this recipe is to add moisture and to hydrate the dry ingredients.
+The milk in this recipe can be any kind.
+I usually have regular 2% milk on hand so that is what I use.
+If you happen to have buttermilk, it adds a tanginess that is lovely in this recipe.
+You could also use skim milk, whole milk, or non-dairy milk.

 Eggs: Eggs are the binder in this recipe.
-They are what holds the waffle together and they also help to leaven the waffles a little bit.
-Vegan egg substitutions can be used, but please note that using flax or chia egg will result in more dense waffles.
-The best vegan egg substitution would be EnerG Egg Replacer.
+They hold the waffles together and they help to leaven the waffles.
+Vegan egg substitutions can be used but please note that using flax or chia egg will result in more dense waffles.
+The best vegan egg substitution is Bob’s Red Mill Vegan Egg Replacer.

-Oil: In a waffle recipe, the oil or liquid fat, serves several purposes: flavor, browning, and texture.
-I typically use canola oil here, but you can use any liquid fat really.
-You could even use melted butter or bacon fat in these, both of which I’ve done with delicious results!
+Oil: In a waffle recipe, the oil or liquid fat serves several purposes: flavor, browning, and texture.
+I typically use canola oil but you can use any liquid fat like melted butter or coconut oil.
+You could even use bacon fat!

 Add-Ins

-The beauty of this easy waffle recipe is that it is a blank slate!
-These waffles are quite delicious served simply with butter and maple syrup.
-But you could also flavor the actual batter or add various ingredients to make any kind of waffle you desire!
+The beauty of this easy waffle recipe is that it is a blank slate.
+These waffles are delicious as is served simply with butter and maple syrup.
+But you could also flavor the batter or add various ingredients to make any kind of waffle you desire!

-Spices and Extracts: Adding a spice or an extract is probably the easiest way to flavor this batter!
-Some ideas of spices you might want to try are: cinnamon, nutmeg, cardamom, or pumpkin spice.
-Some ideas of extracts that you could try are: vanilla, almond, anise, or lemon.
+Spices and Extracts: Adding a spice or an extract is the easiest way to flavor the batter.
+Some ideas of spices you might want to try are cinnamon, nutmeg, cardamom, or pumpkin spice.
+Some ideas of extracts that you could try are vanilla, almond, anise, or lemon extract.

-Fresh Fruit and Nuts: Berries, such as blueberries, raspberries, and strawberries, are always delicious additions to waffles!
+Fresh Fruit and Nuts: Berries, such as blueberries, raspberries, and strawberries, are always delicious additions to waffles.
 Bananas are also a hit!
-I love pairing these with different nuts, such as: walnuts, pecans, almonds, or hazelnuts.
+I love pairing these with nuts such as walnuts, pecans, almonds, or hazelnuts.

 Waffles topped with whipped cream and chocolate chips